-ASA sponsors a qualified Defined Contribution Section 403(b) Plan which provides accounts dollarfor-dollar match of up to 7% of a participant's contributions compensation, subject to IRS limits.
-Employer contributions totaled \$693 and \$636 for the years ended December 31, 2022 and 2021, respectively.
-The Plan also allows for discretionary contributions; however, no such added amounts have been provided for in 2022 and 2021.
+ASA sponsors a qualified Defined Contribution Section 403(b) Plan which provides accounts dollar-for-dollar match of up to 7% of a participant's contributions compensation, subject to IRS limits.
+Employer contributions totaled \$716 and \$693 for the years ended December 31, 2023 and 2022, respectively.